maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 ##### Predictive equations: condition then marginalize

-Using the properties of multivariate Gaussians mentioned [above](#mult_rvs) we are able to quickly write down the predictive equations for GPs.
+Using the [properties](#mult_rvs) of multivariate Gaussians we are able to quickly write down the predictive equations for GPs.
 Note that in contrast to other Bayesian analysis we do not need to trouble ourselves with computing a posterior explicitly, nor do we need to explicitly perform any integration.

 Instead we condition on the observed training data, $\mathbf{f}$, to obtain the posterior predictive (conditional) distribution for $f_{+}$.
 Using the result for the [conditioning](#mult_rvs) of Gaussians we have, for a single test point: